neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 **Filter:** FileVault Enabled = `True` AND FileVault Key Escrowed = `False`

 Targets devices that are encrypted but have no recovery key in Addigy.
-This is the most common gap in a managed fleet — devices that were encrypted before MDM enrollment.
+This is the most common gap in a managed fleet: devices that were encrypted before MDM enrollment.

 **Remediation:**